shawnps/gengo_api_docs/content/overview.md

 ## What do the different levels (Standard, Pro, Ultra) mean?

-Please see our <a href='http://gengo.com/help/quality_policy'>Quality Policy</a> page for more information.
+Please see our [Quality Policy](http://gengo.com/help/quality_policy) page for more information.

 ## Cancelling jobs